renatosbispo/diwe-challenge-backend-jr/README.md

 So based on the research I did and on the approach I took (as described in the [Problem Domain](https://github.com/renatosbispo/diwe-challenge-backend-jr#problem-domain) section), I decided to interpret `Status` as being one of two possible values, `paid` or `unpaid`, while `Type` as being either `income` or `expense`.

 This seems to fit well within the context of a personal finance management platform and doesn't overcomplicate the problem.

+### Additional Considerations

+One important aspect that seems to be missing from this suggested database structure is the entity `Account`, which would represent an essential concept in any financial management system.

+However, adding that entity to the suggested model would create a few problems:

+- Additional data structure complexity
+- Additional endpoints (at least `GET /accounts` and `POST /accounts`)
+- Additional business rules (e.g., a user should not be able to perform a transaction whose value is greater than the available balance in the relevant account).

+So for the sake of simplicity and to make sure I would be able to meet the agreed deadline, I decided to keep the suggested data structure as it is.

 ## Acknowledgments